Bappa Rawal: Siege of Chittor

 According to some ancient records, Bappa Rawal captured famous Chitrakuta (Chittor Fort) from the mlechchhas.
 Scholars such as R. C. Majumdar and R. V. Somani write on the basis of available records that the Arab invaders defeated the former rulers of Chittor, and Bappa Rawal gained control of Chittor after repulsing the Arab invaders.
 According to Majumdar, the Moris (Mauryas) were ruling at Chittor when the Arabs (mlechchhas) invaded north-western India around 725 CE.
 The Arabs defeated the Moris, and in turn, were defeated by a confederacy that included Bappa Rawal.
 Majumdar believes that his heroics against the Arabs raised Bappa Rawal's status to such an extent that he wrongly came to be regarded as the founder of the dynasty.
-R. V. Somani writes in his book that Bappa was a part of the anti-Arab confederacy formed by the Pratihara ruler Nagabhata I.
+R. V. Somani writes in his book that Bappa was a part of the anti-Arab confederacy formed by the Gurjara-Pratihara ruler Nagabhata I.

 Shyam Manohar Mishra of Lucknow University theorized that Bappa Rawal was originally a vassal of the Mori ruler Manuraja (Maan Maurya).
 He probably led the Mori campaign against the Arabs, which made him more famous than his overlord.
 Later, he either deposed Manuraja (Maan Maurya), or became the king after Manuraja died childless.

-After successful campaigns against Arabs, several conflicts occur in India most famously between Pratiharas and Rashtrakutas, Rashtrakuta king Dantidurga occupied Ujjain and performed Hiranyagarbha ceremony there, however in short time, Rashtrakutas left and Nagabhata regained his power.
+After his successful campaigns against Arabs, several conflicts occurred in India most famously between the Pratiharas and Rashtrakutas.
+The Rashtrakuta king Dantidurga occupied Ujjain and performed the Hiranyagarbha ceremony there, however in short time, Rashtrakutas left and Nagabhata regained his power.
 Historian R.V.
 Somani theorizes that in these conflicts, Bappa Rawal also faced Dantidurga's armies by helping Pratiharas in their struggle, and thus succeeded in capturing the eastern parts of Mewar region; he also contested with Karanatakas and the Cholas as described in the inscription of Chittor.